caproto/caproto/doc/source/loggers.rst

    Caproto's use of Python logging framework has been completely reworked to follow Python's own guidelines for best practices.

-Caproto uses Python's logging framework, following Python's own guidelines for best practices.
-Users with a sophisticated knowledge of that framework may wish to skip ahead to :ref:`logger_api`.
-Convenience functions are provided to streamline simple cases.
+Caproto uses Python's logging framework, which enables sophisiticated log management.
+Users who are familiar with that framework or who need to route logs to multiple destinations may wish to skip ahead to :ref:`logger_api`.
+But for common simple cases, including viewing logs in the terminal or writing them to a file, the next section illustrates streamlined, copy/paste-able examples.

 Command-line tools
 ==================